-Doing any kind of medical research can be overwhelming for many patients and family members.
-Finding trial options and figuring out if you match the eligibility requirements for participating can take time and usually includes unfamiliar technical medical terminology.
+oing any kind of medical research can be overwhelming for many patients and family members.
+Finding trial options and figuring out if you match the eligibility requirements for participation can take time and usually includes unfamiliar technical medical terminology.
 But you are not alone.
-Members of the healthcare community can help do some of the legwork for you, including nurses, navigators at the doctor's office, patient advocates, healthcare social workers, and breast cancer specific organizations.
-With many tools online, you or your family members can narrow the list from home, and discuss possible options with the trial contact.
+Members of the healthcare community can help do some of the legwork for you, including nurses, navigators at the doctor's office, patient advocates, healthcare social workers, and disease-specific organizations.
+With many tools online, you or your family members can narrow the list from home, and discuss possible options with the trial contact, your doctor, and family members.

-In order to find a clinical trial for treatment you should be ready with some medical information, including your exact cancer type, stage, a list of previous treatments if any, the test results from your cancer diagnosis such as molecular biomarkers or genetic characteristics, and other medical conditions you also have.
+In order to find a clinical trial for treatment you should be ready with some medical information, including your exact diagnosis, stage (if any), a list of previous treatments if any, radiology or lab results, molecular biomarkers or genetic characteristics, and other medical conditions you also have.
 For non-treatment trials, you may need information from your family history or other risk factors.

 Your doctor can also help identify any local or regional options.
-Clinical trials are conducted in a variety of settings including cancer clinics and doctor offices as well as larger medical centers.
+Clinical trials are conducted in a variety of settings including cancer clinics, doctor offices, and larger medical centers.
 Look to see what's close to you, but also consider and inquire about transportation support before ruling out distant options.